cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 a server within the context of a TLS connection, the identity might be the server domain name.

-#### StoreUserCommitment
+#### StoreUserRecord

-The StoreUserCommitment function stores the tuple (EnvU, pkS, skS, pkU, kU), where EnvU and pkU are obtained from the input RegistrationUpload message in a record associated with the user's account IdU.
+The StoreUserRecord function stores the tuple (EnvU, pkS, skS, pkU, kU), where EnvU and pkU are obtained from the input RegistrationUpload message in a record associated with the user's account IdU.
 If skS and pkS are used for multiple users, the server can store these values separately and omit them from the user's record.

-## Online authentication stage
+## Online authenticated key exchange stage

-After registration, the user (through a client machine) and server run the authentication stage of the OPAQUE protocol.
+After registration, the user (through a client machine) and server run the authenticated key exchange stage of the OPAQUE protocol.
 This stage is composed of a concurrent OPRF and key exchange flow.
 At the end, the client proves the user's knowledge of the password, and both client and server agree on a mutually authenticated shared secret key.
-This section describes the authentication flow, message encoding, and helper functions.
+This section describes the message flow, encoding, and helper functions used in this stage.

 ~~~
  Client (IdU, PwdU)                           Server (skS, pkS)